-Yeast (Sacchromyces cerevisiae) is the most important component in ethanol production.
+Yeast (sacchromyces cervasiae) is the most important component in ethanol production.
 Optimizing the health of yeast is essential for maximizing the yield of ethanol from corn starch in dry mill ethanol plants.
 One of the biggest challenges of maintaining an optimum fermentation environment involves controlling bacterial infections during fermentation.
 Lactobacillus species are the most common bacterial contaminants of ethanol fermentation.
-Lactobacilli produce lactic acid and other organic by-products that inhibit yeast activity and consume essential macro- and micronutrients necessary to maintain yeast health.
+Lactobacilli produce lactic acid and other organic by-products that inhibit yeast activity and consume essential macro- and micro-nutrients necessary to maintain yeast health.
 Lactobacilli levels ranging from 10 to 100 million bacteria per milliliter of substrate cause unsuitable conditions for yeast growth and enzyme action during fermentation.
 When bacterial contamination occurs, fermentations do not reach an end point and alcohol yield is reduced.
 Yeast and bacteria compete with each other for the glucose present in the mash.
-By adding approved antimicrobials, designed specifically for ethanol production, to fermentation tanks, competition between yeast and bacteria for glucose in the mash is dramatically reduced or eliminated in favor of yeast growth which can increase ethanol yield by as much as 25%.
+By adding approved antimicrobials, designed specifically for ethanol production, to fermentation tanks, competition between yeast and bacteria for glucose in the mash is dramatically reduced or eliminated and in favor of yeast growth which can increase ethanol yield by as much as 25%.

 Two antimicrobial products are typically used by ethanol plants: virginiamycin and penicillin.
 Virginiamycin is typically added to yeast propagation tanks, feedstock cookers, and fermentation vats prior to or during fermentation at a level of 0.25 to 2.0 ppm, whereas penicillin is added at a rate of 1 gram per 1,000 liters.
 The forms of virginiamycin and penicillin used in the ethanol industry are unique compared to forms used in animal feeds.
 When virginiamycin is added to fermentation tanks it does not affect yeast productivity and does not remain in ethanol after distillation.
-Furthermore, virginiamycin is destroyed at temperatures greater than 93°C. Since ethanol plants operate dryers at temperatures ranging from 93 to 232°C, virginia-mycin is easily destroyed in DDGS and there are no detectable virginiamycin residues.
+Furthermore, virginiamycin is destroyed at temperatures greater than 200 degrees F. Since ethanol plants use and operate dryers at temperatures ranging from 200 to 450 degrees C, virginiamycin is easily destroyed in DDGS and there are no detectable virginiamycin residues.
 This makes DDGS a very safe feed ingredient for all livestock feeds.

-The commercial form of penicillin commonly used in ethanol production is most stable at a pH between 6 and 6.4, and has a half-life of 14 days when in solution at 24 °C. This form of penicillin is easily inactivated by primary alcohols and some sugars, including sucrose.
-At a pH of 4.5 or 9.0, the rate of inactivation increases 10-fold, and at a pH of 3.2 or 10.5, inactivation increases 100-fold compared to the rate of inactivation in the most stable pH range of 6 and 6.4.
-This penicillin-based bacterial inhibitor is completely degraded at pH 3 and a temperature of 37°C for 30 minutes.
+The commercial form of penicillin commonly used in ethanol production is most stable at a pH between 6 and 6.4, and has a half-life of 14 days when in solution at 24 degrees C. This form of penicillin is easily inactivated by primary alcohols and some sugars, including sucrose.
+At a pH of 4.5 or 9.0, the rate of inactivation increases ten fold, and at a pH of 3.2 or 10.5, inactivation increases 100 fold compared to the rate of inactivation in the most stable pH range of 6 and 6.4.
+This penicillin based bacterial inhibitor is completely degraded at pH 3 and a temperature of 37 degrees C for 30 minutes.
 Therefore, there is no concern of the presence of penicillin residues in DDGS.

-What physical characteristics are important for assessing DDGS quality?
+What Physical Characteristics are Important for Assessing DDGS Quality?